JasonCozens/Sentry/README.md

 A listerner raises events on the IListener interface.

 NOTE: The initial version of these notes will use MSTest as thisis in use where the notes will be used.

+In this first part we want to make sure there is only one instance of each listener added so that we don't get duplicate log messages.